zominy/bash-cybersecurity-course/Module 1: Intro to Bash - The Cybersecurity Shell/commands.md

 ```
 Breakdown:

-Changes into the Downloads directory - Sucessful
+Changes into the Downloads directory - Successful

 Prints the working directory - Successful